 The main assessments for this course are weekly lab assignments.
 Lab sections are intended to give students the opportunity to apply their geochemistry knowledge to real-world, applied problems in a range of geoscience disciplines.
 These activities will utilize Yukon examples and case studies wherever appropriate.
 Lab assignments will be due at the start of the next lab class unless otherwise indicated by the instructor.
 Successful completion of these lab assignments is critical for understanding and reinforcing course material.
+Several of these lab assignments will be returned with feedback for incorporation into a final assay report.

 Two theory assignments will be assigned by the instructor during the course and focus on geochemical data analysis and calculations.
 These are intended to directly reinforce concepts covered in lecture.
 Late theory or laboratory assignments will be graded based on the following scheme: a deduction of 10% per business day up until a total deduction of 50% is reached.
 Following that, assignments will no longer be accepted and will receive a mark of zero.